reefactor/brainfood_reference/README.md

 > Learn and obey the rules very well so you will know how to break them properly
 > ― Dalai Lama XIV

+> Anyone voicing a forecast or expressing an opinion without something at risk has some element of phoniness.
+Unless he risks going down with the ship this would be like watching an adventure movie.
+> -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

 There're lots of frameworks and tools for [decision making](https://fs.blog/smart-decisions/)

 Strategy for triaging: